 Julie Kallio is a doctoral student in Educational Leadership and Policy Analysis at the University of Wisconsin – Madison.
 She is also the research director for the Personalization in Practice – Networked Improvement Community, a IES grant-funded position to bring together teachers to do participatory design work around emerging practices.
 Her research interests include design processes, professional community, organizational theory, social networks, and the design of physical learning spaces.
 Julie previously taught in outdoor education and independent schools for 9 years, leading technology integration, teaching science, and dorm parenting.
 She received her M.S. in Science Education from Montana State University and her B.S. in Biology and French from the University of Wisconsin – Madison.

 Why a PhD in educational research?

 The time to step back, ask questions, and think deeply is a privilege.
-Through this shift in mindset, from teacher-engineer to teacher-researcher, I seek to satisfy a longtime personal desire to understand educational systems more broadly, as well as to work for a greater, common good.
+Through this shift in mindset, from practitioner to researcher, I seek to satisfy a longtime personal desire to understand educational systems more broadly, as well as to work for a greater, common good.
 I believe in thinking and dreaming big but living pragmatically.

 Why teaching and learning?